oleander/wimp-rb/README.md

 # WiMP

 Ruby bindings for [WiMP](http://wimpmusic.com).
-This library uses WiMPs internal RPC API.
+It uses WiMPs internal RPC API.
 Take a look at the [FAQ](#faq) for frequently asked questions and how to port this library to any other language using [thrift](http://thrift.apache.org/).

 ## Installation